melatroid/Whammy-4/README.md

 # --Whammy 4 - God Mode--
-This is a Modification for the Digitech Whammy 4-
+This is a Modification for the Digitech Whammy 4- <br>
 !!!
 Attention !!!
 Im Working at a Jailbreak that Overload the Whammy Software.
 NEW SOFTWARE RELEASE SOON.